learnflight/learnflight.github.io/source/_posts/2013-09-26-testing-a-flight-data-component.markdown

 });
 {% endcodeblock %}

-This test is oposite of the previous one, it test the removal of items from the list.
+This test is opposite of the previous one, it test the removal of items from the list.

 # Conclusion

-Note how we never tested any method inside the component, we don't know anything about its internal structure.
-This makes refatoring the internals really simple, because no test is bounded to implementation.
+Note how we never tested any method inside the component; we don't know anything about its internal structure.
+This makes refactoring the internals really simple, because no test is bounded to implementation.
 Actually we don't even know or care where the items are being saved, they might be saved on localStorage, cookies, in-memory, etc.